alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 A build server is a dedicated computer or virtual machine that automates tasks such as building, testing, linting, and conducting security scans, preparing code for deployment or integration.
 It acts as a quality gatekeeper, running CI/CD workflows before code is deployed or merged into the main branch.
 The build server doesn\'t inherently perform tasks but executes the instructions specified in the workflow file by developers.
 Anything can be run on a build server, since it\'s just a virtual machine.

-Then why build servers are used instead of developer workstations to prepare CI CD workflows are:
+Build servers are used instead of developer workstations to prepare CI CD workflows because:

 - Security: These servers handle sensitive resources like company source code and secrets.
 It is crucial to secure them to prevent unauthorized access and protect against lateral attacks.
+Simply storing them on a developer's machine means that other software could use the secrets, the secrets are transmitted over other mediums, etc.

-- Consistency and Isolation: Each server, agent, or VM should operate independently to minimize the impact of potential compromises
+- Consistency and Isolation: Each server, agent, or VM should operate independently to minimize the impact of potential compromises.
+The agent only runs for a fixed amount of time, then is erased.
+Developer machines are long-lived, and could have lots of software unnecessary for building the application.

 #### Automation {#automation .unnumbered}